 Locals and/or frequent Cozumel divers start to find that a bit chilly, and are donning 5mm wetsuits, often with hooded vests and heavier socks or booties.

 Many scuba divers coming to Cozumel on vacation in February and March still find the water nice and warm – especially if they only dive a few times a year.

 Some hearty scuba souls feel fine just diving in shorts and a rash guard, but most people are more warm, comfortable, and protected (from accidental brushes with small jellies, bristle worms, or fire coral) in full-length thermal garments.

 Try a full 3mm wetsuit, or perhaps a 3mm shorty wetsuit over a dive-skin, or maybe Lavacore or Sharkskin garments.

 To make sure you pack the right dive gear, and advice on whether or not you’ll need a wetsuit when diving in Cozumel, read this post next!

 The time lots of divers do feel chilly is in-between dives, during your surface interval on the boat.

-Usually, Cozumel is nice and sunny, but it can be pretty windy also, so after a long drift dive, it’s nice to spend your surface interval warming up in a windbreaker or fleece, and some kind of hat.
-I’ve even been known to bring a thermos of hot tea!
+Usually, Cozumel is nice and sunny, but it can be pretty breezy.
+After a long drift dive, it’s nice to spend your surface interval warming up in a windbreaker or fleece, and some kind of hat.
+I’ve even been known to bring a thermos bottle of hot tea!

-Honestly, I would recommend having a light rain jacket or windbreaker on any trip to Cozumel, because tropical showers are very quick but to be expected. **See all of our recommended rain items in the feature text box at the end of this post…just in case!
+I would also recommend having a light rain jacket or windbreaker on any trip to Cozumel because tropical showers are very quick but can be expected.
+See all of our recommended rain items in the feature text box at the end of this post…just in case!

 Once March is well underway, Cozumel’s air and water temperatures typically start to rise by a degree or two, so it will get warmer, but the same general advice still applies.